drakhundov/rag-ai-agent/README.md

-# PDF RAG AI Agent
+# RAG AI Agent

-This project utilizes Retrieval-Augmented Generation (RAG) to enable large language models (LLMs) to interact effectively with PDF documents.
+This project utilizes Retrieval-Augmented Generation (RAG) to enable large language models (LLMs) to interact effectively with documents (PDF documents for now).
 It includes OCR support to process scanned or corrupted PDFs.

 # Features